karkman/Physalia_EnvMetagenomics_2023/exercises.md

 ### Read trimming

+Our QC reports tell us that a significant percentage of the raw sequences contain some isses such as the presence of adapters.
+Before proceeding, it is necessary to clean up/trim the raw sequences.
 Before start trimming the data, let's create a folder for the processed data and activate the `conda` environment:

 ```bash